ComputerDaddyGuy/JFileTreePrettyPrinter/README.md

 Files and directories can be sorted using a custom comparator (default is alphabetical order).
 If the provided comparator considers two paths equal (i.e., returns `0`), an alphabetical comparator is applied as a tie-breaker to ensure consistent results across all systems.

-The `PathSorts` class provides a set of basic, ready-to-use comparators, as well as a builder for creating your own tailor-made sorts.
+The `PathSorts` class provides a set of basic, ready-to-use comparators, as well as a builder for creating your own tailor-made sort.

 ```java
 // Example: Sorting.java